edgefarm/edgefarm/docs/knowledge-base/tutorials/edgefarm-basics/all-application-options.md

 ## EdgeFarm application model

 Once you have a [running EdgeFarm cluster](../../cluster/create-local-cluster/), you can deploy applications to it.
-To do so, you create a EdgeFarm.application resource.
+To do so, you create a edgefarm.application resource.
 This resource is a custom resource definition (CRD) that is specific to EdgeFarm.
 It defines a set of Kubernetes resources that are deployed together as a single unit.
-The EdgeFarm.application resource is the primary resource in the EdgeFarm application model, and it represents a single instance of your application.
-Once you've created an EdgeFarm.application resource, the Kubernetes control plane schedules the application's Pods to run on your selected nodes.
+The edgefarm.application resource is the primary resource in the EdgeFarm application model, and it represents a single instance of your application.
+Once you've created an edgefarm.application resource, the Kubernetes control plane schedules the application's Pods to run on your selected nodes.

 ## Writing the manifest

-The EdgeFarm.application resource is a Kubernetes custom resource.
+The edgefarm.application resource is a Kubernetes custom resource.
 You can create it by writing a manifest file that describes the resource.
-The manifest file is a YAML file that contains the EdgeFarm.application resource definition.
-The following example shows a manifest file that creates an EdgeFarm.application resource.
+The manifest file is a YAML file that contains the edgefarm.application resource definition.
+The following example shows a manifest file that creates an edgefarm.application resource.
-See the [EdgeFarm.application reference](../../../reference/reference/api/applications/overview) for a complete description of the EdgeFarm.application resource.
+See the [edgefarm.application reference](../../../reference/reference/api/applications/overview) for a complete description of the edgefarm.application resource.

 Let's create a file called `basic.yaml` and add the following content:
 ```yaml